From Geoffrey to Kids R Us: Toys R Us through the years

-Toys R Us, which is likely to liquidate its stores, traces its origins back 70 years to a single baby furniture store.
+Toys R Us, which said it would close or sell all its 740 stores in the United States, traces its origins back 70 years to a single baby furniture store.
 Here's a look at Toys R Us through the years:

 —1948: Toys R Us founder Charles Lazarus opens Children's Bargain Town, a baby furniture store, in Washington, D.C.